-1923 There's trouble At Mrs. Beam's— this boardinghouse keeper thinks one of her guests is a killer.
-There will be 280 performances at London's Royalty Theatre of this C. K. Munro play.
+1923 There's trouble At Mrs. Beam's—the boardinghouse keeper thinks one of her guests is a killer.
+The C. K. Munro play runs 280 performances at London's Royalty Theatre.

-1966 Theatre critic and scholar John Gassner dies today.
+1966 Theatre critic and scholar John Gassner dies at age 64.
 He was head of the Theatre Guild's play department and instrumental in bringing playwrights Tennessee Williams and Arthur Miller into public attention.
-He was 64 years old.

-1999 The syncopated siblings reach Broadway once more, but not for long with the revue, The Gershwins' Fascinating Rhythm, which begins previews today.
-Boasting songs by composer George Gershwin and his lyricist brother, Ira Gershwin, it stars Michael Berresse, Darius de Haas, Adriane Lenox, Orfeh, Sara Ramirez and Patrick Wilson.
-Officially opening April 25, the show will play only 27 previews and 17 performances.
+1999 The syncopated siblings reach Broadway once more, but not for long, as the revue The Gershwins' Fascinating Rhythm begins previews.
+Boasting songs by composer George Gershwin and his lyricist brother Ira Gershwin, it stars Michael Berresse, Darius de Haas, Adriane Lenox, Orfeh, Sara Ramirez, and Patrick Wilson.
+Officially opening April 25, the production plays only 27 previews and 17 performances.

-2009 Neil LaBute officially makes his debut as a Broadway playwright when MCC Theater's production of reasons to be pretty, which played an acclaimed Off-Broadway run, opens at the Lyceum Theatre.
-Terry Kinney directs Marin Ireland, Steven Pasquale, Piper Perabo and Thomas Sadoski in the examination of people’s obsession with physical beauty.
+2009 Neil LaBute makes his debut as a Broadway playwright when MCC Theater's production of Reasons to Be Pretty, which played an acclaimed Off-Broadway run, opens at the Lyceum Theatre.
+Terry Kinney directs Marin Ireland, Steven Pasquale, Piper Perabo, and Thomas Sadoski in the examination of people’s obsession with physical beauty.

-2015 A revival of David Hare's Skylight, starring Carey Mulligan, Bill Nighy and Matthew Beard, opens on Broadway at the John Golden Theatre.
-The Stephen Daldry-directed production will go on to win a Tony Award for Best Revival of a Play.
+2015 A revival of David Hare's Skylight, starring Carey Mulligan, Bill Nighy, and Matthew Beard, opens on Broadway at the John Golden Theatre.
+The Stephen Daldry-directed production wins a Tony Award for Best Revival of a Play.